lxyhan/my-life-documentation/Applications/prompt.md

 I’m James Han, a third-year Computer Science student at the University of Toronto with a deep passion for building fast, intelligent systems—and I’m excited to apply for the Spring 2026 Software Development Intern – Data Science role at Ansys.

 Although the role is listed for MS students, I bring hands-on experience that aligns strongly with your expectations.
 I’ve led data-heavy projects and built production-grade tools across research, civic tech, and startups.
-At the U of T Computer Science Department, I enhanced AST parsing and integrated linters like pylint and mypy into *PythonTA*, a static analysis tool used by 1,500+ students.
-I also built *Markyt*, a real-time SvelteKit platform for influencer-business matchmaking, with Firebase, Stripe, and webhooks driving the backend.
+At the U of T Computer Science Department, I enhanced AST parsing and integrated linters like pylint and mypy into PythonTA, a static analysis tool used by 1,500+ students.
+I also built Markyt, a real-time SvelteKit platform for influencer-business matchmaking, with Firebase, Stripe, and webhooks driving the backend.

 On the data science side, I’ve worked with Databricks and ML pipelines to win hackathons, including a satellite disaster response app (90% image classification accuracy on 100K+ data points) and an OpenCV-based language tutor with real-time feedback that won Google’s Hack the Future.
 I’m fluent in Python, SQL, and cloud development, and I learn tools like Spark or Power BI quickly when needed.